 Mimi is a wife and mother.
 Zack in high school and Zoa in 8th grade at TRCS.
 You might not have known this about Mimi, but she loves acting and was in a lot of plays in high school and college.
 She also likes to be near water of any kind!
 Tennis is another love of hers!
 Tennis anyone???

-Lindsay is so excited to teach third grade and join the Two Rivers Community.
-She a proud North Carolina native who grew up as a beach girl and city girl in Wrightsville Beach and Charlotte.
-She went to a tiny work study college in Asheville, North Carolina where she discovered her love for children and science.
+Lindsay is a proud North Carolina native who grew up as a beach girl and city girl in Wrightsville Beach and Charlotte.
+She went to a small work study college in Asheville, North Carolina where she discovered her love for children and science.
 She has traveled and worked as a naturalist, environmental educator, pottery instructor, and organic farmer.
-Recently, she spent 8 years teaching as an Associate Teacher at another Expeditionary Learning school called Evergreen Community Charter while earning her teaching license.
+Most recently, she spent 8 years teaching as an Associate Teacher at another Expeditionary Learning school called Evergreen Community Charter while earning her teaching license.
 The path that led Lindsay here includes a lot of hard work and a little serendipity.
 She loves travelling, hiking, fishing, dancing to live music, singing and pretending she can play guitar.

 Ms. Dani is the 3rd grade TA and Garden Coordinator.
 She graduated from Georgia College and State University with a bachelors in Outdoor Education and a concentration in Therapeutic Use of Adventure.
 Since graduating, Dani has worked in the fields of outdoor and environmental education, and enjoys teaching children in and about the natural world.
 She found her connection to Two Rivers through summers spent working as a counselor at Buffalo Cove.
 Dani continues to find meaning at Two Rivers; she loves supporting Ms. Lindsay Carroll and working with students in the garden.
 She is truly honored to be a part of the Two Rivers community.